uga-libraries/bags/README.md

 ### Testing

 There are unit tests for each script in the tests folder.
-The scripts do not have functions, so the only tests are for each entire script.
+The scripts do not have functions, or just simple functions, so the only tests are for each entire script.
 The tests for undo_one_bag.py are incomplete: see [Issue 1](https://github.com/uga-libraries/bags/issues/1)

 ## Workflow